MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 $places | Select-Object PlaceId, DisplayName, Type | Export-Csv -Path $outputPath -NoTypeInformation
 ```

-5. The output file in your CSV path should contain the following:
+5. The output file in your CSV file path should contain the following:

 |PlaceId  |DisplayName  |Type |
 |---------|---------|---------|